SobieskiCodes/RDPWrap/README.md

 # RDPWrap + win 10 privacy
-Since so many people still use / find this, I've gone ahead and updated it, @sebaxakerhtc has streamlined the process.
+Since so many people still use / find this, I've gone ahead and updated it, @sebaxakerhtc has streamlined the process.<br>
-This repo is using Github actions, watching [sebaxakerhtc's](https://github.com/sebaxakerhtc/rdpwrap/) modified version of RDPWrap.
+This repo is using Github actions, watching [sebaxakerhtc's](https://github.com/sebaxakerhtc/rdpwrap/) modified version of RDPWrap.<br>
-Included is win10privacy to block windows updates.
+Included is win10privacy to block windows updates.<br>
-UNINSTALL YOUR CURRENT RDPWRAP IF IT IS INSTALLED, REBOOT THE MACHINE BEFORE STARTING THIS.
+UNINSTALL YOUR CURRENT RDPWRAP IF IT IS INSTALLED, REBOOT THE MACHINE BEFORE STARTING THIS.<br>

 ## Setup